 Practice Areas

-Intellectual Proprties
+Intellectual Proprty

 Getnet Yawkal Law Office provides top-notch intellectual property services covering the entire spectrum of IP rights in Ethiopia…

-Getnet Yawkal Law Office provides top-notch intellectual property services covering the entire spectrum of IP rights in Ethiopia.
 Getnet Yawkal Law Office provides blue-ribbon Intellectual Property services covering the entire spectrum of IP rights in Ethiopia.

 Founded by the former Trademark and Industrial Design Examiner of the Ethiopian Intellectual Property Authority (EIPA), Getnet Yawkal Law Office, offers the legal skills and expertise, training, and hands-on EIPA experience of its principal attorney to assist you in registering and protecting your intellectual property in Ethiopia.

-Though-out the years we have engaged ourselves in the IP industry we have become reliable strategic partners for local clients as well as well-known international IP firms and foreignbased businesses who wishes to register and enforce intellectual properties rights in Ethiopia.
+Through the years we have engaged ourselves in the IP industry, we have become a reliable partner for local clients as well as well-known international IP firms and foreign-based businesses that wish to register and enforce intellectual property rights in Ethiopia.

-We give a great value to the creation of the mind and understand your business and IP needs.
+We give great value to the creation of the mind and understand your business and IP needs.

-We give great value to the creation of the mind and understand your business and IP needs.We use a very cost-effective and client-focused service and propose fixed fees for our exceptional services, which we only charge when we add real value to your IP needs.
+We use a very cost-effective and client-focused service and propose fixed fees for our exceptional services, which we only charge when we add real value to your IP needs.

 Providing tailor-made solutions that exceed clients’ expectations intertwined with a swift reply to clients’ request is the bedrock of our IP practice.